 - Special order: This type of order covers anything that wouldn't fit under any of the previously mentioned categories: replacements of legacy assets, installation of new equipment to improve the overall maintenance situation and so on.

-The ideal work order workflow
+The ideal work order process

 On a surface level, the internal work order workflow looks somewhat simple: A department within the business makes a work request to the maintenance department, which can either approve or deny it.
 If approved, the job will be scheduled, and then another more formal work order will be sent to the technician responsible for completing the task enumerated in the original request.
 That individual completes the necessary maintenance.
 Then, the work order is considered closed, and it is archived for future reference.

-Nothing is wrong with any of those steps, of course.
-But it may be wise to think of work order management in a more focused and holistic way.
+In reality, the work order process isn’t so open and shut.
+To truly optimize the workflow, it may be wise to think of work order management in a more focused and holistic way.
 Consider the following set of steps:

 - Prioritize: Is this the most pressing corrective maintenance issue for the team to address, or should it be put on the back burner?
 Answer the question based on factors like asset criticality, production needs, safety requirements and quality.